 10. Blogging or Vlogging

-If you enjoy writing or creating videos, starting a blog or YouTube channel can be a great way to generate income through ads, sponsorships, and affiliate marketing.
+On the other hand, if you enjoy writing or creating videos, blogging or YouTube can be a great way to generate income.

 - Choose a niche you are passionate about (travel, fitness, tech, etc.).